alexandr-mironov/php-internals-book-ru/php7/build_system/build_php.md

 xmlwriter
 ```

-If you now wanted to stop compiling the CGI SAPI, as well as the tokenizer and sqlite3 extensions and instead enable
+If you now wanted to stop compiling the CGI SAPI, as well as the `tokenizer` and `sqlite3` extensions and instead enable
-opcache and gmp, the corresponding configure command would be:
+`opcache` and `gmp`, the corresponding configure command would be:

 ```shell
 ~/php-src> ./configure --disable-cgi --disable-tokenizer --without-sqlite3 \